openpeer/openpeer_contracts/README.md

       ✓ Should emit an DisputeResolved event
       Valid resolutions
         Native token
+          When only the seller paid
+            With the seller as winner
+              ✓ Should return the tokens to the seller With the buyer as winner
+              ✓ Should return the tokens to the buyer When only the buyer paid
+            With the seller as winner
+              ✓ Should return the tokens to the seller With the buyer as winner
+              ✓ Should return the tokens to the buyer When both parts paid
+            With the seller as winner
-          ✓ Should result with the seller as winner
+              ✓ Should return the tokens to the seller With the buyer as winner
+              ✓ Should return the tokens to the buyer ERC20 tokens
+          When only the seller paid
+            With the seller as winner
-          ✓ Should result with the buyer as winner ERC20 tokens
+              ✓ Should return the tokens to the seller With the buyer as winner
+              ✓ Should return the tokens to the buyer When only the buyer paid
+            With the seller as winner
-          ✓ Should result with the seller as winner
+              ✓ Should return the tokens to the seller With the buyer as winner
+              ✓ Should return the tokens to the buyer When both parts paid
+            With the seller as winner
-          ✓ Should result with the buyer as winner
+              ✓ Should return the tokens to the seller With the buyer as winner
+              ✓ Should return the tokens to the buyer

   OpenPeerEscrowsDeployer
     Deployment
       ✓ Should deploy successfully
     Settings
       ✓ Should update the fee
       ✓ Should update the fee recipient
       ✓ Should update the arbitrator
       Validations
-          ✓ Should revert with non owner tries to update the fee ✓ Should revert with non owner tries to update the fee recipient ✓ Should revert with non owner tries to update the arbitrator Native token
+        ✓ Should revert with non owner tries to update the fee ✓ Should revert with non owner tries to update the fee recipient ✓ Should revert with non owner tries to update the arbitrator ✓ Should revert with an already deployed order Escrow
+      Native token
         ✓ Should emit a EscrowCreated event
-        ✓ Should save the new escrow data
+        ✓ Should be available in the escrows list
+        ✓ Should revert with a smaller amount
+        ✓ Should revert with a bigger amount
-      ERC20 tokens
+        ✓ Should transfer funds to the escrow contract ERC20 tokens
         ✓ Should emit a EscrowCreated event
+        ✓ Should be available in the escrows list
-        ✓ Should save the new escrow data
+        ✓ Should transfer funds to the escrow contract

 ·--------------------------------------------------|----------------------------|-------------|-----------------------------·
 |               Solc version: 0.8.17               ·  Optimizer enabled: false  ·  Runs: 200  ·  Block limit: 30000000 gas  │